Skip To Content

 • Practice good oral hygiene: The Centers for Disease Control and Prevention (CDC) recommends brushing your teeth twice per day.
 You should also add floss once per day before going to bed.
 For added benefits, use a non-alcoholic fluoride mouthwash.

-• Get professional cleaning: Professional dentists have the best tooth-cleaning equipment to help get rid of the plaque in your mouth.
+• Get professional cleaning: Dentists have the best professional tooth-cleaning equipment to help get rid of the plaque in your mouth.
 Visit 209 NYC Dental twice per year for professional cleanings and checkups.

 • Consume a tooth-friendly diet: What you eat affects the health of your teeth.
 Cut back on carbs and sugars, as these are two of the leading culprits of plaque accumulation.